 I am thrilled to share the news that “Salvation Station” was a finalist in two categories of the 15th Annual National Indie Excellence Awards (NIEAs), both in Regional Fiction: Midwest and Suspense.
 Being a finalist in one category is exciting, making it to two separate ones is an honor beyond words.
 As any author will tell you, writing a book is an act where you keep returning to the page wanting to craft a story that readers will relish as much as you do.
 The response from readers has been phenomenal too, and I remain grateful for the support.

 The NIEAs celebrate independent publishing as a strong and vital sector of the industry.
 Recognizing excellence in all aspects of the final presentation, NIEA champions self-publishers and the independent presses that produce the highest quality books across a spectrum of metrics.
 Established in 2005, entrants are meticulously judged by experts from various facets of the book industry profession including publishers, editors, authors and designers.

-Salvation Station was also entered into the 32nd Annual IBPA Benjamin Franklin Awards.
-While the book did not place in the contest, entrants did receive the judge’s comments, which is tremendously beneficial.
-To be honest, I was a bit apprehensive.
+I also entered “Salvation Station” into the 32nd Annual IBPA Benjamin Franklin Awards.
+While the book did not place in the contest, entrants receive the judge’s comments, which can be tremendously beneficial.
+Initially, I was a bit apprehensive.
 But I feel the same when an editor returns a draft.
 Even in cases where the comments have not been great, I’ve learned from them.
-In this case, the feedback was overwhelmingly positive, and it gave insights into what judge’s like to see in a book.
+In this case, the feedback was overwhelmingly positive, and it gave insights into what judges like to see in a book.
 Similar to working with editors, these assessments will help me continue to improve my writing for future stories.